CloudLandingZone/google-cloud-enterprise-setup-checklist/onboarding.md

 - launch https://console.cloud.google.com/cloud-setup

 ## Prepare Before
-- billing_project_quota increase from the default 5
+- billing_project_quota increase from the default 5 - if you prepay $50 and ask for paid services only - quota is usually granted within 3 min by the bot.
 ## Cloud Setup | Overview
 - https://console.cloud.google.com/cloud-setup